Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 It's best for a rookie quarterback to leave 'em wanting more at the end of the preseason.
 The Chiefs will remain in their 9-11 win groove with Smith at the helm.
 Mahomes could propel them further, or he could throw 25 interceptions and get sacked 50 times (to go with some miracle touchdowns).

-The Chiefs have the luxury of waiting for Mahomes’ risk-reward ratio to improve a little bit.
+The Chiefs have the luxury of waiting for Mahomes' risk-reward ratio to improve a bit.
 The reward looks like it will be worth the wait.

 Team Spotlight: Houston Texans